Life and death on India's slow train to prosperity

 For many Indians, who have seen their nation develop rapidly since the late 1990s to become Asia's third-largest economy with sophisticated high-tech, drugs and telecoms industries, the ramshackle state of Indian Railways has become an embarrassment.

-That is felt especially keenly when comparisons are made with neighbouring China, where bullet trains zip across the country at around 300 km (186 miles) per hour and safety concerns stem from overly rapid development rather than too little.
-By contrast, India's fastest train runs - on just one stretch - at a top speed of 161 km (100 miles) per hour.
+That is felt especially keenly when comparisons are made with neighbouring China, where bullet trains zip across the country at around 300 km per hour and safety concerns stem from overly rapid development rather than too little.
+By contrast, India's fastest train runs - on just one stretch - at a top speed of 161 km per hour.

 Critics regard Indian Railways as emblematic of the nation's problems overall: stifling bureaucracy, inefficiency and most importantly a lack of public funding and a political unwillingness to open up to abundant private capital.